uiuc-kang-lab/agentic-benchmarks/benchmarks/osworld/README.md

 and LLM-based judges with narrowly defined criteria.
 This can account for variability in the layouts and structures of websites, and would require less maintenance cost in the future.

+Moreover, to avoid maintenance costs altogether, it might be a good idea to cache all the webpages needed for the tasks, so that the contents and layouts of the webpages never drift.
+This reduces the realism of the evaluation and might be a bit complex to implement, but would reduce the uncertainty of incorrect samples.